Mormonism and Nicene Christianity: Dialogue with other Christian denominations

 There have been independent activities among individuals from both traditions who attempt to discuss openly about issues of faith.
-In November 2004, Fuller Theological Seminary President Richard Mouw and Ravi Zacharias, a well known evangelical Christian philosophical apologist, addressed a congregation of Mormons and evangelicals gathered in the Salt Lake Tabernacle for an event sponsored by Standing Together Ministries that was well received despite the differences they acknowledged between Mormonism and evangelical perspectives.
+In November 2004, Fuller Theological Seminary President Richard Mouw and Ravi Zacharias, a well known evangelical Christian philosophical apologist, addressed a congregation of Latter-day Saints and evangelicals gathered in the Salt Lake Tabernacle for an event sponsored by Standing Together Ministries that was well received despite the differences they acknowledged between Mormonism and evangelical perspectives.

 In the 1950s, President David O. McKay met with Bishop Duane G. Hunt, of the Diocese of Salt Lake City, several times in secret, at Holy Cross Hospital in Salt Lake City, to avoid fears of scandalizing members of their respective churches.
 Their meetings consisted of discussions about community issues and tensions between the two groups in Utah.

 In 2019, while in Rome to dedicate the Rome Italy Temple, President Russell M. Nelson met with Pope Francis.
 Nelson is the first Latter-day Saint prophet to meet with a Catholic pope.
 Nelson said that he and Francis spoke about the "importance of religious liberty, the importance of the family, our mutual concern for the youth of the church, for the secularization of the world, and the need for people to come to God, and worship him, pray to him and have the stability that faith in Jesus Christ will bring in their lives."

 Proselytization of other Christian denominations

-Mormons proselytize to all people, including members of other Christian churches, holding to the belief that God told Joseph Smith "that those professors [of religion] were all corrupt; that: 'they draw near to me with their lips, but their hearts are far from me, they teach for doctrines the commandments of men, having a form of godliness, but they deny the power thereof.'"
+Latter-day Saints proselytize to all people, including members of other Christian churches, holding to the belief that God told Joseph Smith "that those professors [of religion] were all corrupt; that: 'they draw near to me with their lips, but their hearts are far from me, they teach for doctrines the commandments of men, having a form of godliness, but they deny the power thereof.'"
 Because ministering to those of other Christian faiths can be a sensitive task when feelings on both sides are strong, leaders of the LDS Church have counseled members to be sensitive, to exercise caution, and to avoid contentions in their preaching.
 Despite the criticisms of other creeds, a tone of respect has consistently been encouraged by Mormon leaders.
 For example, Wilford Woodruff, an early president of the church and a contemporary of Joseph Smith taught:

 When you go into a neighborhood to preach the Gospel, never attempt to tear down a man's house, so to speak, before you build him a better one; never, in fact, attack any one's religion, wherever you go.
 Be willing to let every man enjoy his own religion.
 It is his right to do that.
 If he does not accept your testimony with regard to the Gospel of Christ, that is his affair, and not yours.
 Do not spend your time in pulling down other sects and parties.
 We haven't time to do that.
 It is never right to do that.